Aurecima Compare logo

 How to judge this category properly

-The shortlist gets more useful when you keep the comparison focused on value, purpose, and what the upgrade is actually meant to improve.
+The shortlist gets more useful when the comparison stays focused on value, purpose, and what the upgrade is actually meant to improve.

 Price per GB

-This is one of the easiest ways to make SSD pricing clearer quickly, especially when the capacities are the same.
+This is one of the easiest ways to make SSD pricing clearer quickly, especially when the capacities being compared are the same.

 What the upgrade is really for